 Whippets vs. The Smartest Dogs

-Compared to the smartest dog breeds in the world, the Whippet is undeniably less obedient while still needing more repetitions to learn commands.
-There’s a decent gap between the brightest dogs and these hounds.
+When compared to the smartest dog breeds in the world, the Whippet is undeniably less obedient while also needing more repetitions to learn commands.
+There’s a sizable gap between the brightest dogs and the Whippet.

-The most intelligent dogs are able to learn a new command with fewer than five repetitions.
+The smartest dogs are able to learn a new command with fewer than five repetitions.
 As a result, it may take 5 minutes for them to learn a new command!
 That’s means the smartest dogs are at least 5 times faster at learning.

 What’s more impressive is the obedience.
 The top-scorers will obey a known command on the first try with a 95% or better success rate.
 Not only does this make them the smartest breeds, but also one of the most obedient animals in the world.

 Whippets may not be as naturally obedient or eager to learn as the Border Collie.
-However, that does not mean they’re not intelligent dogs.
-In fact, according to Stanley Coren, there’s more to dog IQ than just obedience and working intelligence.
+However, that does not mean they’re not intelligent.
+In fact, even Stanley Coren admits that there’s more to dog intelligence than just O&W intelligence.

-That being said, the two other dimensions of dog intelligence are instinctive and adaptive IQ.
+That being said, the two other dimensions of dog intelligence are instinctive and adaptive intelligence.
 Both of which, may be more important in identifying the true intelligence of a dog.
-It’s just that these other components of dog IQ aren’t easy to objectively measure.
+It’s just that these other dimensions aren’t easy to objectively measure.

 For example, Australian Shepherds were bred for herding.
 Even with little to no human training, they’ll start pushing and moving livestock when they see them.
 It’s not something they were taught, rather it is instincts.
 This is instinctive intelligence.